actsasrob/lircdo/README.md

 1. Set up the lircdo server
 2. Run the lircdo_install.sh script to install and configure the LIRC daemon.
 Stop when the script prompts if you want to continue.
-3. Use the [README page](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) to populate /etc/lirc/lircd.conf with the definition of at least one remote control.
+3. Use the [README page](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) to populate /etc/lirc/lircd.conf or /etc/lirc/lirc.conf.d/\*.conf  with the definition of at least one remote control.
 Then follow the instructions in that README to test that you can use the LIRC daemon to successfully generate IR signals using the LIRC irsend client.
 4. Create and attach an IR emitter/receiver to your lircdo server.
 You might need to implement this step before the step above if you find you need an IR receiver to clone IR signals.
 5. If needed, create the DNS domain and or subdomain used by the lircdo Alexa skill to communicate with your lircdo server.
 If using a dynamic IP, implement a mechanism to keep your FQDN updated as your IP address changes.
 6. If using Let's Encrypt to create/renew server certificates: In your home router forward port 80 to the lircdo server for use by Let's Encrypt.